w3f/Grants-Program/applications/remote-signing-and-slashing-protection.md

 ## Future Plans
 * We will provide a threshold based signature mechanism for remote signing procedures.
+Moreover, we may extend keymanager part to use HSMs in order for providing high level of security.

 ## Additional Information :heavy_plus_sign: